-Diving here is particularly impressive, with the Rasdhoo Atoll featuring more than 20 sites that can be reached in just five to 45 minutes, including the world famous Hammerhead Shark Point, which is less than 10 minutes away.
+Diving here is particularly impressive, with the Rasdhoo Atoll featuring more than 20 sites that can be reached in just five to 45 minutes.
 Dive sites vary between channels, walls, reefs, thilas and even a couple of wrecks.

 The marine life is diverse and abundant, including different types of sharks (and you will see sharks on almost every dive), eagle rays, stingrays, manta rays (November to April), turtles, barracuda, tuna, Napoleons, morays, schools of jacks and trevally, leaf fish and even the occasional whale shark.

-Rasdhoo Divers operates a dive school on the island (PADI Gold Palm/SSI facility/International Aquanautic Club).
+Rasdhoo Divers operates a dive school on the island (PADI/SSI).
 The multi-lingual team offers an excellent diving experience for both beginners and advanced divers.

-The dive program for certified divers includes early morning Hammerhead Shark Point at least three time a week, daily morning and afternoon dives, night dives four times weekly, half-day safaris to North Ari Atoll three times weekly and full-day three-dive safaris to North Ari once a week.
+The dive program for certified divers includes early morning dawn dive at Shark Point, morning and afternoon dives, night dives, half-day and full-day safaris.

 Trips depart on purpose-built 15m diving dhonis.
 Group size for certified divers is usually maximum 6 divers per guide and experienced divers with a minimum of 50 logged dives can dive unguided if they wish.
 Courses run with max.
 4 students per instructor.
 Kuramathi also features a fully-equipped medical centre with hyperbaric chamber.